Welcome to today's edition of the Rush 24-7 podcast.

 The guy had a set of desires that he wanted people to think about society, about race, about the way people interact with each other.

-Within his peer group, he was well known, highly respected, and the guy is a total fraud.
+He was well known, highly respected, and the guy is a total fraud.

 I never heard of him before this.

-The story was written by somebody who writes for science magazine.
+The story was written by somebody who writes for Science magazine.

 And they were devastated by this guy.